Testing and Tracing

 How can I get a test?

-If you meet one of the criteria noted above, PCR (live virus) tests are available during office hours Monday-Friday at WKU Health Services.
+If you meet one of the criteria noted above, PCR (live virus) tests are available during normal office hours, Monday-Thursday from 8 a.m. to 6 p.m. and Friday from 8 a.m. to 4:30 p.m. at WKU Health Services.
 (GGC@WKU) Call (270) 745-2273 to schedule an appointment.
+Testing is also available on Saturdays from 8 a.m. to noon.
+There will be no testing on campus on Sundays.
+The clinic will be closed during the week of Thanksgiving break.

 If you have symptoms after hours or have severe symptoms such as difficulty breathing, Medical Center EMS can respond, evaluate your symptoms and, if needed, test.